MINDSET-SUDO/opp-main/reminder.md

 teams organize themselves

-once iteration has began no addition of any other inputs
+once iteration has began no addition of any other inputs(requirements)

 scrum meeting takes place on each day,any block identified its dealt with

-*limitation*
+*limitation/critisim*

-1.questionable since it cannot deal with mission critical systems
+1.questionable since it cannot deal with large mission critical systems

 2.not more than 7 members

-*key things to consider while selecting a methodology*
+**key things to consider while selecting a methodology**

 1.Clarity of user requirement(users need to interact with technology to give more reliable feed back )(RAD or AGILE is best sine  the users are involved )